cd../blog

 Seasonality: 8-Ks Don't Arrive at Random

-Even within a high‑volume sector, 8‑K flow has rhythms.
+Even within high-volume sectors, 8-K flow has rhythms.

-The biggest spikes come, unsurprisingly, around earnings season.
-Four times a year, everyone drops Item 2.02 filings to release results.
-If you look at aggregate 8‑K volume, you see pronounced waves:
+The biggest spikes come around earnings season.
+Four times a year, everyone drops Item 2.02 filings.
+The aggregate 8-K volume shows pronounced waves:

 • Late January / early February (Q4 and year-end)